S-shuvo/S-shuvo/README.md

 I am working as professional Software Quality Assurance (SQA) Engineer.
 Although my major expertise area is Manual testing (Web + Mobile) and project management; I am continuously improving myself with new cutting-edge technologies of software quality assurance technologies and tools like API testing, Performance testing, Automated testing, Cloud and CI/CD process learning.

 With experience of working 6+ years in tech industry, It make me happy to contribute in multiple sectors.
-Besides my major interest on SQA industry, I have working knowledge on digital marketing strategies, I have knowledge on complex data analysis and prediction strategies.
+Besides my major interest on SQA industry, I have working knowledge on adtech industry, I have knowledge on complex data analysis and prediction strategies.

 So, what's special in me?
 In my professional career I have been thoroughly praised as a good team player, project co-ordinator, storyteller, quick learner, passionate on what I like to do and never quit mentality.
 Where ever I work and how much time I work, I always like to enjoy my responsibilities & try to give my best to bring the best outcome from me.